wix-incubator/DetoxInstruments/Documentation/Instrument_CPUUsage.md

 Use the information captured by this instrument to inspect your app's general CPU usage, as well as debug CPU peaks and high usage.

-Enable the **Record thread information** profiling option to capture information about the threads in your app.
+Enable the **Record thread information** profiling preference to capture information about the threads in your app.
 Enable the **Collect stack traces** and **Symbolicate stack traces** to collect the heaviest thread's stack trace and symbolicate symbols to assist in debugging of your app's CPU load.

-For an in-depth look at profiling options, see [Profiling Options](ProfilingOptions.md).
+For an in-depth look at the profiling preferences, see [Profiling Preferences](Preferences_Profiling.md).

 ### Detail Pane

 The detail pane includes your app's CPU usage at the time of the sample.
-If the **Record thread information** profiling option was enabled during recording, the heaviest thread will also be noted for each sample.
+If the **Record thread information** profiling preference was enabled during recording, the heaviest thread will also be noted for each sample.

 ![CPU Usage Detail Pane](Resources/Instrument_CPUUsage_DetailPane.png "CPU Usage Detail Pane")